stonkyoloer/ai-powered-options-trade-analyzer/README.md

 "I am now AI, start with $400, ChatGPT vs Grok, I will do whatever they say.
 I am not responsible for my actions.
 No DD.
 No Brains.
 JUST VIBES!"

 ---
+# 🛠 Configure TastyTrade

+Steps located in `Configure TastyTrade`

-# ✒️ Prompt for Trading Basket
+# 💡 Prompt for Trading Basket

-## Download Trading Universe CSV
+## Download the Trading Universe CSV

 `XLK` https://www.sectorspdrs.com/mainfund/XLK